Danny Bailey

 Danny Stephen Bailey (born 21 May 1964) is an English retired professional footballer.

 Early career

 He began his career as an apprentice with AFC Bournemouth, turning professional and making his league debut in the 1980–81 season.
-After only one further league appearance for Bournemouth, he dropped out of league football, joining Dagenham.
+After one more league appearance for Bournemouth, he dropped out of league football, joining Dagenham.

-He later joined Walthamstow Avenue, from whom he joined Torquay United on a free transfer in March 1984.
+He later joined Walthamstow Avenue.
+In March 1984 he left them to join Torquay United on a free transfer.
 His only league appearance for the Gulls came during the 1983–84 season, a 2–1 defeat away to Hartlepool United on 17 March.